-You never really notice just how much your body works for you until it goes out of commission.
+You never really notice just how much your body works for you until bursitis kicks in.
 The joints in your body consist of lots of little parts—bones, tendons, ligaments, muscles, bursae, cartilage—and they have a tough job to do.
 Naturally, that’s an area that can easily be injured or overworked.
 And also an area that seriously throws off your groove when it isn’t working right.
 Bursitis is just one of those many possible overuse injuries that result from repetitive forceful movements or constant pressure on joints.
-Bursae are the little sacs of fluid that lie in between your bones, tendons, and skin and, when working properly, make movement easier and less harmful on the moving parts.
+Bursae are the little sacs of fluid that lie in between your bones, tendons, and skin and, when working properly, they make movement easier and less harmful on the moving parts.
 Areas that are commonly affected are the shoulder, elbow, hip, and knee, but anywhere there’s a bursa, there can be bursitis…so read on for more helpful info!

 - Advancing age.

 - Other health conditions including arthritis, diabetes, and gout.

 Quick fix: OTC Pain Killers